 A. Site Design

 Buildings and their adjacent spaces, including parking, establish a design landscape rhythm.
 This rhythm of spaces and buildings should be considered when determining design compatibility, whether between a building or a building and street.
 Parking should be considered an integral part of site design and should be coordinated with overall site development.
-Site design shall encourage pedestrian activity through the placement of buildings close to the street, with off-street parking dispersed into small landscaped lots located to the rear or side of buildings and trees, foliage and grassy areas interspersed among buildings.
+Site design shall encourage pedestrian activity where appropriate, through the placement of buildings close to the street, with off-street parking dispersed into small landscaped lots located to the rear or side of buildings and trees, foliage and grassy areas interspersed among buildings.

 B. Building Design and Architecture